 As a clinician-investigator trainee, you can draw from a deep and diverse pool of mentors from these and other programs in which research training and initiatives can be pursued.

 We very much thank you for your interest in Mayo's Clinician-Investigator Training Program.
-We believe that this program provides unique and outstanding research training embedded in your clinical residency or fellowship program, and, as such, secures a successful career in biomedical research.
+We believe this program provides unique and outstanding research training embedded in your clinical residency or fellowship program, and, as such, promises a successful career in biomedical research.